dstambler17/sentence_order_doc_alignment_implentation/README.md

 to training a language model are shown here in order Data comes from the [WMT16 Conference Document Alignment Shared Task](https://www.statmt.org/wmt16/bilingual-task.html)

-Machine Translation libraries are trained using the [fairseq library](https://fairseq.readthedocs.io/en/latest/index.html)
+Machine Translation models are trained using the [fairseq library](https://fairseq.readthedocs.io/en/latest/index.html)

 Below is the process of running scripts with samples